enyojs/enyo-docs/building-apps/managing-data/managing-data.md

 ### Fetching models from REST endpoints

-Although it is often useful to initialize a model using an object literal as above, `enyo.Model`'s are often populated based on data from a remote source.
-To simplify this process, the Enyo data layer supports fetching models from Ajax and Jsonp REST endpoints by default, and can be easily customized for other source types (see [Sources](http://) for more details).
+Although it is often useful to initialize a model using an object literal (as seen above), `enyo.Model` instances are often populated based on data from a remote source.
+To simplify this process, the Enyo data layer includes support for fetching models from Ajax and Jsonp REST endpoints by default, and may be easily customized for other source types (see [Sources](#sources) below for more details).

-In the following example, we create a `ContactModel` sub-kind, providing a url to the REST endpoint for this resource, and the primaryKey to be used (which is appended to the end of the `url` property):
+In the following example, we create a `ContactModel` subkind, providing a URL to the REST endpoint for this resource, along with the `primaryKey` (which will be appended to the end of the `url` property):

 ```
 enyo.kind({